ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-28. In its simplest form, a perceptron (8.16) accepts only a binary input and emits a binary output.
+Q. In its simplest form, a perceptron (8.16) accepts only a binary input and emits a binary output.
 The output, can be evaluated as follows:

 $$output = \begin{cases}
               0, & \text{if } \sum_j(w_jx_j + b) \leq 0, \\